When should you pack your hospital bag?

 If there was ever a time to be well prepared, giving birth to a new human is it.
-Grab a large bag (a wheely suitcase works well), pack early so you’re not rushing around during labour and tick things off the list as you pack them.
-Check with your healthcare professional about how many days you'll be in hospital so you know how much to pack.
+While it’s okay to add some small things to your maternity bag at the last minute like toiletries, it’s better to be prepared for everything else to avoid any unnecessary stress.
+Grab a large bag (a wheely suitcase works well), and pack early so you’re not rushing around during labour and tick things off the list as you pack them.
+Check with your healthcare professional about how many days you'll be in hospital, so you know how much to pack.

 ☐ A cozy dressing gown.
 Ideal for wandering the ward.

-☐ Slippers or thongs for walking around the hospital or trips to the bathroom.
+☐ Slippers or thongs are an essential for the maternity bag for walking around the hospital or trips to the bathroom.

 ☐ Socks to keep your feet warm.